Buenos Aires is a large city, massive really. You can easily spend a week or two here and never get bored!

 These two areas are home to the city’s cutest boutiques and best restaurants and nightlife.
 By staying here, you’ll be able to return to your hotel or Airbnb to freshen up and rest before heading back out to dinner nearby.

-Airbnb is really the best option in Buenos Aires.
+Airbnb is really a great option in Buenos Aires.
 You can get an apartment all to yourself for as little as $30-50 US a night.
-Search here for the best Airbnbs in Palermo.

 Day 0: Arrival in Buenos Aires